Eat

 § Langka Con Yelo (Hielo)- fresh jackfruit in syrup

 § Mangga at Sumang Malagkit – Philippine version of the Thai mango and glutinous sweet rice.
-In this case the rice is steamed while wrapped in banana or palm leaf.

 § Banana and Young Coconut Pies